Betterpath/CISSP-Summary/README.md

-# CISSP guide #
+# CISSP Summary #

 This is my learning guide for preparation of the CISSP exam.
 It covers the essential information on all relevant domains.
-I aim to keep it as brief as possible leaving out most of the basics, so some previous knowledeg on IT security is mandatory.
+I aim to keep it as brief as possible leaving out most of the basics, so some previous knowledeg of IT security is mandatory.

 ## Access Control ##

 Subjects ability to communicate with an object is allowed/denied based on security requirements.
-It is needed to proetct information, computers, networks and all other infrastructure (buildings).
+It is needed to protect information, computers, networks and all other infrastructure (buildings).

 - CIA triad: confidentiality, integrity, availability
-- identify relation between resources (which entities need to be protected) and users (identify who needs access), set access control levels
+- identify relationships between resources (which entities need to be protected) and users (identify who needs access), set access control levels
 - least privilege/need to know principle: give minimum access needed only for the tasks they need to perform, default to no access
 - separation of duties: distribute tasks/rights/privileges between users, deter fraud, split knowledge
 - three authentication factors: